Austin, TX based SpareFoot is an official Texas Mother-Friendly worksite that features this cozy Mother's room.

 Follow The Lactation Room Law

-When it comes to lactating breasts you need to follow the long boob of the law.
+When it comes to breast pumping at work, there are applicable laws you’ll need to make sure to follow.
 Under Obama care and the Fair Labor Standards Act (FLSA) if your business has 50 or more employees then you must provide a space for mothers to express breast milk up until a year after they’ve given birth.

 The lactation room can’t be a bathroom and must be private and free from intrusion of the public and coworkers.
 Along with this space, you must also provide reasonable break time for the expression of breast milk.